waggle-sensor/summer2021/Lee/work-log.md

 -Today's Non-Technical Tasks
 * Enrolled CPT course (Purdue University)
 * Entorlled OEPT course (Purdue University)
-* Installed MySQL on Window
+* Re-installed MySQL on Window
 -Today's Technical Tasks
 * Performed manipulation of the world sample database using MySQL SHOW DATABASES, USE (database_name, ex. world), SHOW TABLES, SHOW TABLE STATUS, DESCRIBE (or DESC) (ex. city, or country, or countrylanguage), SELECT (* (all or Name, Population) from city), WHERE, BETWEEN, IN, LIKE, Sub Query, ANY(SOME), ALL, ORDER BY, DISTINCT, LIMIT.